top of page

 Henry retreating back to Cascade Saddle.
 Barff, Aspiring, and Rob Roy on the horizon.

+Thankfully we laughed it off and decided to pack it in for the day.
 We made quick work of the descent and headed back towards our vehicles.

 Happy days...